salabim/peek/readme.md

 ```
 "stderr"           to print to stderr
 "stdout"           to print to stdout
+"stdout_nocolor"   to print to stdout without any colors
 "null" or ""       to completely ignore (dummy) output
 "logging.debug"    to use logging.debug
 "logging.info"     to use logging.info